cltl-students/Andronikou_Konstantina_text_mining_thesis/README.md

 * `readme.md` This readme includes information related to the pre-processing procedure.
 ## Topic Models
 * `LDA.ipynb` This notebook carries out the training process of a Latent Dirichlet allocation (LDA) topic model.
 * `NMF.ipynb` This notebook carries out the training process of a Non-Negative Matrix Factorization (NMF) topic model.
 * `BERTopic.ipynb` This notebook carries out the training process of BERTopic.
-* `create_embeddings.ipynb` For error analysis this project created an embedded space.
+* `create_embeddings.ipynb` For the error analysis this project created an embedded space.
 This notebook carries out the process of creating an embedded space.
-* `error_analysis.ipynb` This note is responsible for the error analysis based on pairwise cosine similarity.
+* `error_analysis.ipynb` This notebook is responsible for the error analysis based on pairwise cosine similarity.
 * `readme.md` This readme includes information related to the topic models and the error analysis.
 ## Prerequisites